AllenCellModeling/cyto-dl/README.md

 2. Transfer Function
 3. Labelfree
 4. EmbedSeg
-    Our implementation of EmbedSeg is modified from the [original implementation](https://github.com/juglab/EmbedSeg) and the (MMV-Lab's implementation)[https://github.com/MMV-Lab/mmv_im2im].
+    Our implementation of EmbedSeg is modified from the [original implementation](https://github.com/juglab/EmbedSeg) and the [MMV-Lab's implementation](https://github.com/MMV-Lab/mmv_im2im).
     [Docs](docs/embedseg.md)